globus-labs/proxima/examples/molecule-sampling/README.md

 molecule from the QM9 database is used for the simulation.
 There are 133k molecules and they are roughly ordered by increasing molecular size.
 So, larger numbers in the ``--mol`` flag will lead to longer run times
-2. _Adjusting the number of steps._ The ``--nsteps`` flag determines how many time the main loop is iterated through.
+2. _Adjusting the number of steps._ The ``--nsteps`` flag determines how many times the main loop is iterated through.

 There are a few ways for adjusting the sensitivity to surrogate model errors:

 1. _Changing the temperature_.
+The ``--temp`` flag.
 Logan's hypothesizes that lower temperatures will be more sensitive to errors because the error variance will be lower.
 2. _Changing the number of steps_.
 Logan also thinks that the impact of approximation error will be smaller the more steps you average over.

+Ways to control how often the LFA is used:
+1. _Increasing the temperature_: (Indirect) Will cause perturbations to be accepted more often, leading to a greater drift in the molecule position.

 Logan intends the ability to add in control over the number of threads used by Psi4 as a simple way to control the runtime of the energy step.